rp4rk/focused-will/talents.md

 ### Lenience

 Take this in M+ for most situations, it is uninteresting but 3% damage mitigation is a strong effect to have when consistently taking damage and pushing keys.
-When you have Lenience it should be a priority to keep Atonement on your tanks, as they will usually be taking the majority of the damage in any given content.
+When you have Lenience it should be a priority to keep Atonement on your tanks, as they will usually be taking the majority of the damage.

 ### Spirit Shell

-Choosing Spirit Shell will cause it to replace Rapture, meaning that in most situations in raiding content it is unlikely to be an appealing option.
+Choosing Spirit Shell will cause it to replace Rapture, meaning that in most situations it is unlikely to be an appealing option.
 The exception here is when ability timers are in the 1 minute to 1 minute 30 seconds window, where putting all of your strength into a minute cooldown is a good idea.
 In other situations you can either juggle Rapture and Evangelism, or stack both to significantly improve your healing.

 #### M+ and Spirit Shell

+> Never take Spirit Shell in M+ unless you know what you're doing.

 Right now, Spirit Shell is incredibly unlikely to be a relevant choice in M+ due to Atonement being significantly weaker in that context.
 For reference, at the time of writing Rapture can output around 3500% spellpower in 5 globals, something that Spirit Shell can only approach whilst also expending a significant number of your Atonement burst cooldowns such as Schism and Mindgames.

 ### Evangelism

-The default pick for raiding in the majority of situations, pressing this button after executing a ramp will allow you to invest more damage into those Atonements and essentially execute a raid cooldown worth of healing.
+The default pick for raiding in the majority of situations, pressing this button after executing a ramp will allow you to invest more damage into those Atonements and do a large amount of healing.